bily-yen/bily-yen/README.md

 <div align="center">

-<h1 align="left">Hey there 👋</h1>
+<h1 align="left">Hello, and Welcome! 👋</h1>

 ###

-<h3 align="left"> I am a normal human being with a nose who's just been fascinated by science as you.</h3>
+<h3 align="left">I am a passionate geospatial data analyst and software developer from Nairobi, Kenya, with roots in Siaya County.</h3>

 ###

-<p align="left">I'm from Nairobi, Kenya, but originally from Siaya, a fascinating County.<br><br> I’m working on geospatial data acquisition, visualization, and analysis on a freelance and contract basis. <br> I am also keen on general computer programming and project management skills.<br> I’m currently learning and expanding my expertise in these areas.<br>⚡ In my free time, I delve into new programming languages and explore innovative geospatial tools.</p>
+<p align="left">With a strong foundation in geospatial data acquisition, visualization, and analysis, I specialize in freelance and contract work within this field.
+I am also committed to advancing my skills in general computer programming and project management.<br><br> I started my coding journey in 2022 and have been continuously expanding my expertise in various programming languages and tools.
+From March to August 2024, I achieved my longest coding streak, a testament to my dedication and growth in this field.</p>

 ###